 Only then can you begin to thoughtfully dissect your recipe and plan out your production’s ingredients to meet that creative objective.

-Know Your Script Elements
+Know How Script Breakdown Elements Work

 The all-important ingredients.
 Script elements are the foundational building blocks of not only your script but of the entire production that your script informs.
 If you’re a chemist, script elements are your periodic table of creative possibilities, tangible items that can be labeled and quantified to help everyone better understand what is involved in order to bring your script to life.